jjmcdermott/Recompute/README.md

 For example, try `./congigure && make && sudo make install' to build a C++ project.
 If everything fails, come back again in a few weeks, and try again.

+## Tests

+Currently there are no tests to show that it actually works, but it does (to some extent).

-## Support
+## Limitations

-It currently supports projects written in C, C++, Python, and Node.js
+The applications only supports projects written in C, C++, Python, and Node.js.

 ## Future work